Contact information

 To answer this question, I design behavioural paradigms in which humans and/or non-human primates (NHPs) make decisions about when it is worth acting.
 While humans/NHPs are performing the task, I record their brain activity with electroencephalogram (EEG) or functional magnetic resonance imaging (fMRI).
 I then use non-invasive brain stimulation methods such as transcranial ultrasound (TUS) to identify the causal relationship between the brain activity and behaviour.

 I studied medicine at Isfahan University of Medical Sciences.
 I then moved to London to do an MSc in Neuroscience at UCL followed by a PhD in Cognitive Neuroscience.
 After receiving my PhD in 2017 I moved to Oxford.
-I have since been working at the department of Experimental Psychology and the Wellcome Centre for Integrative Neuroimaging (WIN) as a postdoctoral research associate.
+I have since been working at the department of Experimental Psychology and the Wellcome Centre for Integrative Neuroimaging (WIN).

 Teaching: